 Although I am not a tour guide, I love showing visiting friends and family around the shuk area and sharing all its hidden treats.
 The following is a list of my top things to eat in and around Shuk Machane Yehuda.
 It is too hard to list it in order of favorite, so instead, I have created a self-guided food tour of the shuk.

-I learned recently that the shuk officially includes the row of shops which start on the corner of Agripas Street and Ki’ach Street so that is a great place to start (click here for a map).
+I learned recently that the shuk officially includes the row of shops that start on the corner of Agripas Street and Ki’ach Street so that is a great place to start (click here for a map).

 - Potato Bureka @Burekas Ramla (Kosher) – 44 Agripas Street